The 6 Best Alkaline Foods on the Planet

 - Minerals (magnesium, selenium, copper, potassium, iron, and zinc)

 Overall, everyone should include at least 4 servings of broccoli into their diet a week.

 This vegetable is a source of chlorophyll, antioxidants, and dietary fiber that reduces blood acidity and excess toxins.

-It’s recommended for improving cardiovascular health, supporting the metabolic process, and for strengthening the immune system.
+Broccoli is recommended for improving cardiovascular health, supporting the metabolic process, and for strengthening your immune system.

 - Vitamins (A, B2, B6, B9 and K)

 - Minerals (manganese, potassium, magnesium, and calcium)

 A lot of people exclude avocados from their diets because more than 85% of their calories come from fat.